top of page

 Not all therapy is the same, so it is a good idea to get some idea of how your therapist practices.
 While this should not require you to know all there is to know about therapy, you might begin to develop some understanding of how well you will work together.

-We are adaptive but realistic in our approach to therapy and have training and experience that allows us to comfortably work within a variety of areas, including attachment, grief & loss, trauma, divorce, parenting, teen issues, parent-child separation, anger, substance use, coping with substance users, helping those who don't want help, interpersonal boundaries, couples issues, depression, guilt, anxiety, and others...
+Our experience allows us to comfortably work within a variety of areas, including attachment, faith and spirituality, grief & loss, trauma, divorce, parenting, teen issues, parent-child separation, anger, substance use, coping with substance users, helping those who don't want help, interpersonal boundaries, couples issues, depression, guilt, anxiety, and others...

 When it comes to your concerns therapist and client can combine experiences to develop ideas that can be employed to break patterns.
 No matter what challenges we face as we work together, when you are the client, It is important to us that we work toward YOUR GOALS to reduce distress in whatever form it takes.